British GP - Cairoli or Gajser?

 2016 and as mentioned Gajser won with 1-1 results and Cairoli could only muster 2-10 for sixth overall.

 Who can forget last year’s event with Herlings and Cairoli, and while the Dutchman won it, the performance of Cairoli was also impressive and his 2-2 also what we had come to expect from the Italian in England.

 Gajser managed 3-5 in 2018, but we all know that the 2018 version of the Honda rider wasn't the same as the one who dominated in 2016, or performed so well at the MXoN in 2017, just as the 2016 version of Cairoli wasn't the same as this years version, or even last years version for that matter.

 So what do we get in 2019?
 Can Gajser battle Cairoli?
-Can Cairoli win the GP, and take his fifth win at the circuit and add to his victories in 2011, 2012, 2014 and 2015?
+Can Cairoli win the GP, and take his sixth win at the circuit and add to his victories in 2007, 2011, 2012, 2014 and 2015?
 Whatever happens, I know I will be hoping for close, dramatic racing, no matter who wins.